 Harvard Medical School

-Dr. Sabatini is also the Takeda Professor of Neurobiology at Harvard Medical School.
+Dr. Sabatini is the Alice and Rodman W. Moorhead III Professor of Neurobiology at Harvard Medical School.

 In one-thousandth of a second, a neuron dumps up to 5,000 molecules of a chemical messenger, called a neurotransmitter, into the synapse, the junction that transmits signals from one neuron to the next.